-It’s college visit season, and in case your students will be meeting with admissions officers or recruiters while on campuses, I wanted to share some questions that might help you gather valuable intel on campus life and culture from both academic and social perspectives.
+It’s college visit season, and if your students meet with admissions officers or recruiters while on campuses, I wanted to share some questions that might help you gather valuable intel on campus life and culture from academic and social perspectives.

 Note: I would not ask all of these questions in one sitting, necessarily — choose the ones that best fit the needs or interests of your students.
 I would also ask different questions of an alumni interviewer, so keep in mind that these questions are designed more for on-campus or Zoom visits with current students or admissions representatives.